NYU-Processor-Design/nyu-core/ReadMe.md

 The pipeline will have 5 stages:
 - Instruction Fetch (IF)
-  - Fetches 32-bit instruction from Instruction Cache and stores value in MDR
+  - Fetches 32-bit instruction from Instruction Cache and stores value in IF/ID Latch
 - Instuction Decode (ID)
+  - General Control Module reads the instruction from IF/ID Latch and produces the corrosponding output signals for that instruction
 - Execution (EX)
 - Memory Access (MEM)
 - Write Back (WB)